manju-me/Youtube-Video-Downloader/README.md

 ## Installation....

-/Clone the repo to a location of your choice or download the lastest release from the sidebar.
+Clone the repo to a location of your choice or download the lastest release from the sidebar.

 ## Intall the following Python packages Command Prompt(cmd).
 -->pip install PyQt5